 Click the link below to learn more about aortic stenosis:

 Patients with aortic stenosis initially do well, but once symptoms develop, are at risk for sudden death.
 Without treatment, 50% of patients with severe symptomatic aortic stenosis die within 2 years.
 Fortunately, there are a lot of good treatment options for aortic stenosis.
 Many patients are high risk and over 80 years old, but do well with treatment.

 The most common treatment options for aortic stenosis include the following.
 Your doctor can determine which is the best option.

 Minimally Invasive Valve Surgery

 A small 5cm incision is made either on the right or upper chest with direct access to the aortic valve without having to open the chest (i.e. sternotomy).
 Advantages include reduced surgical trauma, less blood loss, less chance of infection, and faster recovery

-Here’s a video of a minimally invasive aortic valve replacement performed by Dr. Tom C. Nguyen (posted with permission from the patient).
+Here’s a testimonial of a minimally invasive aortic valve replacement performed by Dr. Tom C. Nguyen (posted with permission from the patient).

 Here's a video of a patient after minimally invasive valve surgery: